 - Collecting the requirements gives the team an understanding of what the stakeholders expect from the project.
-Based on that knowledge, the team can introduce technical solutions to fulfill those requirements, define project scope and labor expenditures.
+Based on that knowledge, the team can introduce technical solutions to fulfill those requirements and define project scope and labor expenditures.
 The more precise the requirements, the better one can predict the budget, expenses, timeline, etc.

-- The requirements should be analyzed to see if they are complete, whether or not they contradict each other and if there are any obstacles to their fulfillment
+- The requirements should be analyzed to see if they are complete, whether or not they contradict each other, and if there are any obstacles to their fulfillment

 - An introduction of a requirement analyst should be planned for a project that requires gathering/analyzing the requirements.
 He/she should be aware of various approaches and techniques.

 If a project is small, I usually combine the role of the project manager and the requirement analyst.
-But if a project is complex and the budget is sufficient, I try to hire professional analysts to eliminate risks.
+However, if a project is complex and the budget is sufficient, I try to hire professional analysts to eliminate risks.